CLIENT LOGIN | Member Services OR EMPLOYEE LOGIN | Self Service

 Paid Time Off

-Effective January 1, 2023 Employers and Employees will begin contributing to the FAMLI leave insurance program, each at a rate of 0.45% of gross pay (0.9% combined).
+Employers and Employees contribute to the FAMLI leave insurance program, each at a rate of 0.45% of gross pay (0.9% combined).
 Employers with fewer than 10 employees are not required to contribute, but they are still required to collect and remit the employee’s share.
-Beginning in 2024, employees can file claims for benefits under FAMLI that can provide income for as much as twelve (12) weeks of family and medical leave.
+Employees can file claims for benefits under FAMLI that can provide income for as much as twelve (12) weeks of family and medical leave.
 More information about FAMLI can be found at https://famli.colorado.gov/.

 Colorado also mandates voting leave.
 You must provide employees with up to 2 hours of paid leave to vote, unless: